CUH Logo

 • The room where your bed is will only have patients of the same sex as you

-• Your toilet and bathroom will be just for your gender and will be close to your bed area.
+• Your toilet and bathroom will be for your gender only and will be close to your bed area.
 You will not have to walk through areas designated for the opposite sex

-• You may share some communal space, such as day rooms or dining rooms, and it is very likely that you will see both men and women patients as you move around the hospital (e.g. on your way to X-ray or the operating theatre)
+• You may share some communal space, such as day rooms or dining rooms.
+It is very likely that you will see both men and women patients as you move around the hospital.
+For example, on your way to X-ray or the operating theatre.

-• It is probable that visitors of the opposite gender will come into the room where your bed is, and this may include patients visiting each other
+• It is probable that visitors of the opposite gender will come into the room where your bed is.
+This may include patients visiting each other

-• If you need help to use the toilet or take a bath (e.g. you need a hoist or special bath) then you may be taken to a “unisex” bathroom used by both men and women.
+• If you need help to use the toilet or have a bath (e.g. you need a hoist or special bath) then you may need to use a “unisex” bathroom.
 A member of staff will be with you, and other patients will not be in the bathroom at the same time.

 Sharing with members of the opposite sex will only happen when it is:

-• Clinically necessary, for example where patients need specialist equipment such as in intensive care and high dependency areas
+• Clinically necessary.
+For example, if you need specialist equipment e.g. in intensive care and high dependency areas

-• Or patients actively choose to share — for instance in the dialysis and chemotherapy unit
+• Or patients choose to share.
+For instance, in the dialysis and chemotherapy unit

 Chaperones